kodsmed/1DV025-DesktopApplicationPWA/src/js/components/jk224jv-ws-chat/components/jk224jv-stt/README.md

-# &lt;jk224jv-tts&gt;
+# &lt;jk224jv-stt&gt;

-jk224jv-tts is a custom HTML element that provides text-to-speech functionality.
-The component includes an input checkbox to enable or disable the text-to-speech feature, and a dropdown menu to select the voice to use.
+jk224jv-tts is a custom HTML element that provides provides speech-to-text transformation.
+It creates a module that allows users to enable/disable speech-to-text, select a language, and listen to their speech.

-  ***Note! uses SpeechSynthesis API that is experimental and may change without previous notice***.
+  ***Note! uses the SpeechRecognition API.
+It's only supported by some browsers, so you should check the browser support before using it.***.

-## Methods
+  ***Note!
+On some browsers, like Chrome, using Speech Recognition on a web page involves a server-based recognition engine.
+Your audio is sent to a web service for recognition processing, so it won't work offline.***

-The jk224jv-tts component has one public method that can be called by the parent component, script or file:
+## Events

-### **play(text *{string}*)**
+### sttRecieved

-Playes the provided text as speech using the currently selected voice.
+Fires when a sentence is transcribed.
+The resulting text is passed as a sting in the `event.detail`.

 ## Example